slanska/flexilite/README.md

 *Main idea*
 In few sentences:
 Traditional way to design db schema becomes noticeably outdated in the modern ever-changing world.
-What was good 30 years ago (RDBMS) does not match real life complexity.
+What was good 30 years ago (RDBMS) does not match real life complexity nowadays.
 When designing new system or maintaining existing one, db schema has to go through many iterations of refactoring.

 The goal of this project is to provide proof of concept and at the same time production ready, easy-to-use,